-The purpose of the investigation is to gather the evidence relating to the complaint, and decisions are based on an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence.
+The purpose of the investigation is to determine the facts relating to the complaint, and decisions are based on an objective evaluation of all relevant evidence, including both inculpatory and exculpatory evidence.
 Evidence may include statements from the parties and witnesses; documents relating to the complaint, such as texts, photographs, and emails; and physical evidence, such as clothing, rape kit evidence, and weapons.
+Consistent with federal and state law, the investigators will not ask questions or seek evidence of a complainant's prior sexual conduct with anyone other than the respondent, except to the extent such questions and/or evidence are used to determine whether someone other than the respondent committed the conduct alleged by the complainant.
+Furthermore, evidence of a prior consensual sexual, romantic, or intimate relationship between the complainant and respondent does not by itself imply consent or preclude a finding of prohibited conduct.
 Credibility determinations may not be based on a person's status as a complainant, respondent, or witness.

-The investigation will be trauma-informed and impartial.
-Those involved in questioning parties and witnesses-namely, the Title IX Coordinator and Title IX deputies, the investigators and the decision maker-will receive training in conducting fair and trauma-informed investigations and hearings.
+The investigation will not require, allow, rely upon, or use guestions or evidence that constitute or seek the disclosure of information protected under a legally recognized privilege (e.g., attorney-client, doctor-patient, clergy-penitent), unless the person holding such privilege has waived the privilege.
+The investigator(s) will investigate any allegations that alcohol or drugs were involved in the incident, and the amnesty provision below will apply.